 For 64-bit you can use , but it is available in both 32-bit and 64-bit!

 The Partha versions also comes with python built in, so you dont' have to worry about the next step.

 And you need Python installed, if you haven't !

 You have to have Paint .
 Net installed as well as Microsoft.net framework.

 The paint dot net comes with that installer already so no need to hunt it down.

-Then you have to go to paint dot nets plug-in area and grab the Liquify filter or you can download this zip.
+Then you have to go to paint dot nets plug-in area and grab the Liquify filter or you can download

 It has a lot of other cool filters included with liquify